 - The gift of ecumenical perspective that informs our formation courses.

-- The gift of growing in esteem and respect for our diverse traditions.
+- The gift of growing esteem and respect for our diverse traditions.

-- The gift of our continued attempts, despite sometimes failing in the past, to eliminate any words, judgments, or actions that could make our mutual relations difficult.
+- The gift of our continued attempts, despite past failings, to eliminate any words, judgments, or actions that could make our mutual relations difficult.

 - The gift of morning prayer and evening prayer.

 And finally, the gift of our different traditions, which, rather than being an obstacle, have made The Catechesis of the Good Shepherd® even more comely, more beautiful.
 Ours is a simple work and a somewhat hidden work with children.
 But it could be a greater work than we realize.
 In the nineteenth century, the very hidden work of missionaries gave birth to the modern ecumenical movement.
 Missionaries realized that the division of the Christian churches undermined the credibility of the gospel.
 In the twentieth century, the hidden work at the desks of scripture scholars led to the historical-critical methods of scripture study and much collaboration across denominational lines.
 In the twenty-first century, our hidden work with children, begun by Sofia and Gianna, may prove to be another of God’s instruments designed to bring new life and new energy to the ecumenical movement.

 We will wait and see and continue to work all together.